getbrevo/brevo-ruby/docs/EmailCampaignsApi.md

   #config.api_key_prefix['partner-key'] = 'Bearer'
 end

-api_instance = BrevoRuby::EmailCampaignsApi.new
+api_instance = Brevo::EmailCampaignsApi.new

 campaign_id = 789 # Integer | Id of the campaign

 opts = {
-  statistics: 'statistics_example' # String | Filter on the type of statistics required.
+  statistics: 'statistics_example', # String | Filter on the type of statistics required.
 Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
+  utm_value: 'utm_value_example' # String | Get email campaign report on the basis of custom UTM Value.**You can use either campaignId or utmValue to fetch campaign report.To use utmValue filter pass campaignId as empty.**
 }

 begin
   #Get an email campaign report
   result = api_instance.get_email_campaign(campaign_id, opts)
   p result
-rescue BrevoRuby::ApiError => e
+rescue Brevo::ApiError => e
   puts "Exception when calling EmailCampaignsApi->get_email_campaign: #{e}" end
 ```